rockyjvec/SpaceJS/README.md

 # SpaceJS
 A Javascript Programmable Block mod for Space Engineers.

-This MOD is considered experimental alpha and should NOT be used on live servers or games.
+This mod is experimental and should NOT be used on live servers or games.
+There are likely memory leaks and other game crashing bugs.
+You have been warned.

 # Features